valohai/docs/source/howto/new-user-guide/yaml.rst

   .. code-block:: python

-    import python
+    import valohai

     # Prepares a new step called train in valohai.yaml
-    # Every time you run train in Valohai this Python script will be executed
+    # Execute this Python file to run every time the train step is launched in Valohai
-    # inside a GPU enabled Tensorflow 2.6.1 image
+    # inside a GPU enabled Tensorflow 2.6.1 image.
     valohai.prepare(step="train", image="tensorflow/tensorflow:2.6.1-gpu")

   and then rerun ``vh yaml step`` to update your ``valohai.yaml``.